-The first and last steps - Create and Launch - are essential to for a basic meeting system that will accept delegate data uploads, create login accounts and schedule meetings.
+The diagram below illustrates the process of building your online scheduler with Meeting Mojo.
+The first and last steps - Create and Launch - are essential for a basic meeting system that will accept delegate data uploads, create login accounts and schedule meetings.

 Each Meeting Mojo system is created via a 4-step Setup Wizard that will guide you through the process.
 This will create for you: